-- Think globally about how the fellowship will advance your leadership and career trajectory.
+- Think globally about how the fellowship will advance your leadership and innovation.

 - Share drafts and schedule time to discuss your application with your mentor and dean or chief nursing officer, along with a discussion of your strengths, successes and specific support needs.